kiosion/dotfiles/README.md

     pkgs/pkgs: Output of `paru -Q`, to be installed automatically after paru's built.
     */: Individual programs / components to be installed using their install.sh files.

-## Install
+## Installation

-Run this:
+Run:
 ```
 git clone https://github.com/kiosion/dotfiles.git ~/.dotfiles
 cd ~/.dotfiles
-script/bootstrap
+sudo script/install.sh
 ```
-*( Work in progress, I'm adapting [holman's install script](https://github.com/holman/dotfiles/blob/master/script/bootstrap) to work for my setup and preferred shell.
-For now, you can simply manually move files into place :p )*
+*( Work in progress, for now, you can simply manually move files into place :p )*